tensorflow/tensorflow/g3doc/Rationale.md

 The MLIR type system provides first class support for defining [tuple types](LangRef.md#tuple-type).
-This is due to the fact that `Tuple` represents a universal concept that is likely to, and already has, present itself in many different dialects.
+This is due to the fact that `Tuple` represents a universal concept that is likely to, and has already begun to, present itself in many different dialects.
 Though this type is first class in the type system, it merely serves to provide a common mechanism in which to represent this concept in MLIR.
 As such, MLIR provides no standard operations for interfacing with `tuple` types.
 It is up to dialect authors to provide operations, e.g. extract_tuple_element, to interpret and manipulate them.
 When possible, operations should prefer to use multiple results instead.
 These provide a myriad of benefits, such as alleviating any need for tuple-extract